Why Do I Pee So Much at Night?

 Could it be my age?

-Sadly, the answer to this is yes as it the older you are, the more likely you are to need to pee at night.
+Sadly, the answer to this is yes as the older you are, the more likely you are to need to pee at night.

 As you age, your body produces less of a hormone that helps concentrate urine so that you can hold it until the morning.